 But the funny thing is that “interesting” is in the eye of the beholder.
 For every person that thinks X is the “most interesting”, perhaps most technical part of the project, there will be a different person that is totally uninterested in X and is delighted to let someone else handle this for them.
 This very well may be because X is too technical, too in the weeds.

 The generalizes to work and society as a whole — people gravitate towards work that suits their interests.
 The areas they don’t find interesting are hopefully filled by others who are naturally wired differently.
-Of course this plays out less cleanly in real life.
+This does happen in real life but of course plays out less cleanly.